geilerloui/deep-learning/reinforcement-learning/Lesson-2.md

 ## 5. cumulative reward

-02:40 a finir
+Along these lines in the walking robot example, the agent always has reward at all time steps in mind, it will learn to choose movement designed for long term stability.
+So in this way, the robot moves a bit slowly to sacrifice a little bit of reward but it will payoff because it will avoid falling for longer and collect higher cumulative reward.

+How exactly does it keep all time steps in mind ?
+All previous time steeps have already been decided as they're in the past.
+Only future reward are inside the agent's control.

 <img src="images/2-10_RL.png" style="height:150px">

-The agent will always choose an action towards the goal of maximizing the return but it's actually more accurate to say that the agent seeks to maximise expected return this it because it's generally the case that the agent can't predict with complete certainty what the future reward is likely to be so it has to reely on a prediction or an estimate.
+The agent will always choose an action towards the goal of maximizing the return but it's actually more accurate to say that the agent seeks to maximise expected return this it because **it's generally the case that the agent can't predict with complete certainty what the future reward is likely to be so it has to rely on a prediction or an estimate.**

 <img src="images/2-11_RL.png" style="height:75px">